Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    country.
-Interpreting general privacy laws like [@data-protection-directive] or [GDPR](https://www.eugdpr.org/the-regulation.html) applicable in the European Union in the context of DNS traffic data is not an easy task, and we do not know a court precedent here.
+Interpreting general privacy laws like [@data-protection-directive] or [GDPR](https://www.eugdpr.org/the-regulation.html) applicable in the European Union in the context of DNS traffic data is not an easy task, and there is no known court precedent.
 See an interesting analysis in [@sidn-entrada].